 — Ian Morris, Guest Lecturer

-It was a great bird walk this morning, with 20 guests taking up the early rise and were treated with a great viewing.
-There were lots of birds around and we had a great display from 3 Red Birds of Paradise!
-After breakfast, we took a cruise around Kabui Bay and looked at all the limestone karsts as made it through Wallace Passage.
+It was a great birding walk this morning, with 20 guests taking up the early rise and treated with a great viewing.
+There were lots of birds around and we had a great display from 3 Red Birds-of-Paradise!
+After breakfast, we took a cruise around Kabui Bay and looked at all the limestone karsts as we made our way through Wallace Passage.
 Lovely conditions and a great cruise enjoyed by all.

 This is in the Morobe Province.
-Xplorer gave us an easy afternoon landing in the calm seas and we were greeted by the usual custom dancing and sing sing to the beating of the drums.
+The Xplorer gave us an easy afternoon landing amid calm seas and we were greeted by customary dancing and a sing sing performed to the beating rhythm of the drums.
 There was a welcome and presentation of gifts from Jamie.
-The children were let out of the Primary School here, most of them speaking good English.
-Again, as at all villages we have visited, they were tidy nicely laid out, paths swept clean, lots of fruit trees.
+The children were let out of the primary school here, most of them speaking English comfortably.
+Again, as at all villages we have visited, there were tidy, nicely laid out paths that had been swept clean, with lots of fruit trees.
 Most the guests chose a canoe paddle up the creek.
 My canoe was short of a paddler so I took that spot.
 One woman said there were no crocodiles in the creek, but 14 year old Aaron said there was a big one further up.
 Who to believe?
 Aaron I think.
 Of course, there would be at least one croc living here.
 There is always a croc or two wherever you go along the PNG coast.

 — Ben Cropp, Guest Lecturer

-We continued on our tour of Milne Bay enjoying some markets with artefact sellers along side the Australian War Memorial, and a sweeping journey along the bay itself, and lastly taking in a spectacular view of the bay in front of a staked out yam garden where we sneaked our first peak of Coral Discoverer.
+We continued on our tour of Milne Bay, walking through markets stalls selling artefacts alongside the Australian War Memorial, a sweeping journey along the bay itself, and lastly taking in a spectacular view of the bay in front of a yam garden where we snuck our first peak of Coral Discoverer.
 We made it to the vessel at 3pm where we were promptly checked in and made comfortable in our cabins.
-After we set sail, we gathered on the aft deck to participate in a muster drill and meet the crew and find out about some of the details of cruise through Papua New Guinea.
+After we set sail, we gathered on the aft deck to participate in a muster drill and met the crew and find out about some of the details of the cruise through Papua New Guinea.
 The first of many decadent meals that we would enjoy on board was served in the dining room.

 — Ben Cropp, Guest Lecturer

-It was almost perfect summer weather as we cruised through Dusky Sound to our anchorage in Cascade Cove.
+It was idillic summer weather as we cruised through Dusky Sound to our anchorage in Cascade Cove.
 In the Xplorer, we retraced Cook’s footsteps and explored Pickersgill Harbour.
-We journeyed between Crayfish Island and the mainland, the same route Cooks Resolution’s was towed through in March 1773.
-The jury remains out on whether the existing rata log was the one used by Cook as a gangplank to the shore over 200 years ago…
+We journeyed between Crayfish Island and the mainland, the same route Cook’s Resolution was towed through in March 1773.
+The jury remains out as to whether the existing rata log was the one used by Cook as a gangplank to the shore over 200 years ago…

-The Coral Discoverer then journeyed back up Cooks channel, live-dropping us into Sportsman’s Cove on Cooper Island.
-This was a delightful enclosed and sheltered bay, and enabled us to have fantastic close-up views of rata flowers, a black backed gull chick, large beech trees and to share stories of moose – introduced into Fiordland as a gift from Theodore Roosevelt.
+The Coral Discoverer then journeyed back up Cook’s channel, live-dropping us into Sportsman’s Cove on Cooper Island.
+This was a delightful enclosed and sheltered bay, that enabled us to have fantastic close-up views of rata flowers, a black backed gull chick, large beech trees and to share stories of moose introduced into Fiordland as a gift from Theodore Roosevelt.

-Departing from Cooks Channel, we passed the Five Finger peninsula and turned south.
-The journey was initially bumpy, but eased as we surfed our way through Foveaux Strait to our next destination, Stewart Island or as the Maori know it as – Rakiura (land of the glowing skies).
+Departing from Cook’s Channel, we passed the Five Finger peninsula and turned south.
+The journey was initially bumpy, but eased as we sailed our way through Foveaux Strait to our next destination, Stewart Island or as the Maori know it as – Rakiura (land of the glowing skies).

 — Jamie Anderson, Expedition Leader

-There was an early start this morning, as the climb up to the big Raft Point gallery is best done in the cool time of the day.
+There was an early start this morning, as the climb up to the Raft Point gallery is best done in the cool time of the day.
 Those that did the climb were rewarded by an extensive series of Wandjina figures depicting a legendary fish chase.
-For the non-climbers there was a trip around Steep Island and Bird Rock where there was an Osprey’s nest with chicks.
+For the non-climbers, there was a trip around Steep Island and Bird Rock where we spotted an Osprey’s nest with chicks.
 On the way back to the CE1, another croc was spotted on a mud flat.
-After a cuppa, Les gave a talk on Boabs and reminded us not to call them bottle trees as this name belongs to another group of trees.
+After a cuppa, Les gave a talk on Boab’s and reminded us not to call them bottle trees as this name belongs to another family of trees.

 The afternoon saw us on shore at Freshwater Cove, where the local Aboriginal community greeted us on the beach with a face painting ceremony.
-Most of the party followed Wayne over to Cyclone Cave where he told us a legendary story and explained the art on the ceiling and walls of the cave.
-Back on the beac,h the community had built a large art workshop/gallery area where their paintings were for sale.
-We had a cup of tea and some biscuits, and listened to Robyn tell us more stories which helped us to interpret the artwork.
+Most of the party followed Wayne over to Cyclone Cave where he told us a legendary story explaining the art on the ceiling and walls of the cave.
+Back on the beach the community had built a large art workshop/gallery area where their paintings were available to purchase.
+We had a cup of tea and some biscuits, and listened to Robyn share stories which helped us to interpret the artwork.
 There was a smoking ceremony on our departure and we headed back to the CE1 for pre-dinner drinks, a recap of the day, dinner and finally a game of charades.

 — Dave Smith, Expedition Leader